GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 We're going to create a new report in *Looker Studio*.
 Since we're keeping things simple and Looker Studio works better with an *OBT* (one big table), we'll create that as a first step.

-Add a new file `obt_sales.sqlx` and configure it to create a new table `obt_sales` in the `dwh` dataset by joining **all** of the dimension tables with the fact table, and add the tag `obt`.
-Make sure to exclude all of the surrogate keys.
+Add a new file `obt_sales.sqlx` in the same folder as the fact table.
+Configure it to create a new table `obt_sales` in the `dwh` dataset by joining **all** of the dimension tables with the fact table.
+Add the tag `obt` to the configuration, configure the table to be partitioned on the `order_date` column and make sure to exclude all of the surrogate keys.

 Once the table is created, create a new Looker Studo report using the new table and configure the following charts: